 If you’re looking for ways to improve guest experience at your hotel, who better to look to for advice than hoteliers who've won awards thanks to the fantastic experiences that they provide their guests?

-1. Keeping guests comfortable means getting the details right
+Keep guests comfortable by getting the details right

 Sometimes a great guest experience is about a big moment that stands out in a guest’s mind.
 But, more often than not, it’s the small details that make a stay memorable.
 Your guests might not consciously notice how wonderful the carpet feels beneath their feet, how soft the sheets are, or how perfectly lit their room is, but, as the proprietors of Cedar Manor Hotel know, these all add up to making guests feel comfortable.